developer-onizuka/MachineLearningOnAWS/README.md

 >![Vector.png](https://github.com/developer-onizuka/Diagrams/blob/main/MachineLearningOnAWS/Vector.drawio.png)

 # 3-3.
 On My Workstation (Fine Tuning)
-# (1) Run Virtual Machine with Libvirt and Vagrant
+# (1) Run Virtual Machine with Libvirt and Vagrant (Optional Step)
+Use Vagrantfile and create Virtual Machine if you don't have any environment such as WSL.
 ```
 $ git clone https://github.com/developer-onizuka/MachineLearningOnAWS
 $ cd MachineLearning